flowcommerce/redux-fetch/README.md

 ##### Static Methods

-* `getAsyncState`: The function passed to `fetch()` to resolve data requirements for your component.
+* `getAsyncState`: The function passed to `withFetch()` to resolve data requirements for your component.

 All the original static methods of the component are hoisted.

 #### Remarks

 * It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: `fetch(getAsyncState, options)(MyComponent)`.
+The first time with its arguments described above, and a second time, with the component: `withFetch(getAsyncState, options)(MyComponent)`.

 * It does not modify the passed React component.
 It returns a new component that you should use instead.